olibrook/djappengine/readme.md

 ### lib/testrunnernodb.py

 - A custom test runner that lets you use Django's simple test runner to run tests with [App Engine's testbed](https://developers.google.com/appengine/docs/python/tools/localunittesting) and without a database.

-### core

-- A simple example app to get you started

 ## What's missing